MrGeyMeurt/Mario_Brousse/README.md

 ## Technologies Used
 - **Frontend**: HTML, CSS, Bootstrap 5
 - **Game Framework**: JavaScript with Phaser.js

+## Installation
+1. Download or clone the repository.
+2. Open the ```index.html``` file in your web browser.
+>[!NOTE]
+>No specific environment setup is required.
+You can use any code editor to explore and modify the code (Visual Studio Code is recommended).

 ## Contributors
 - **Manu.T** - Lead Developer & Web Integration